lctproj/CSCI2720_Project/README.md

 ```

 ### Backend
 please do this to run the Express.js server.
 If the server is not running, the frontend cannot call API to do the jobs.
+Only the POST method is used so please use Postman or your code to call the API and Browser will not work.
 ```
 cd Project/Server
 npm i